-Our Chair Gary Laderman continues to write for Huffington Post about the study of religion.
+Our Chair Gary Laderman recently wrote a piece for the Chronicle of Higher Education.
+He also continues to write for Huffington Post about the study of religion.
 His latest piece is specifically about American Christianity.
 Previous articles including a piece specifically about teaching REL100 can be viewed here.

 Dianne Stewart was honored at commencement as the recipient of the 2016 Eleanor Main Graduate Faculty Mentor Award.
 Read more about this prestigious award here.